1. I am a prospective student, what must I do before I can apply for financial assistance?

 The Merit Bursary is

-calculated as a percentage of the basic tuition cost (excluding module costs).
+calculated as a percentage of the basic tuition cost (excluding module- and program costs).

-8. If my family earn more than R20 000 per month, are there any bursaries that I can apply for?
+7. If my family earn between R350 000 and R600 000 per annum, are there any bursaries that I can apply for?

 Yes.
 There is a wide range of company, trust and individual bursaries that are available in the bursary application that you can apply for that do not disqualify you from applying for based on household income.
 The details of these bursaries can be viewed in the Bursaries and Loans Calendar

 Yes.
-As you are restricted in how many bursaries you may apply for (8), it is imperative that you also look at faculty specific bursaries that you might qualify for and ensure that you apply for them.
-The list and details of these can be found in the Bursaries and Loans Calendar
+It is imperative that you also look at faculty specific bursaries that you might qualify for and ensure that you apply for them.
+The list and details of these can be found in the Bursaries and Loans Calendar.

-Prospective Students will receive a letter between mid-November and mid-December confirming an offer of financial assistance from SU institutional funds.
+Prospective Students will receive notification from March 2021 confirming an offer of financial assistance from SU institutional funds.
 External bursaries that SU manages will inform students by May the following year.

-If you are receiving financial assistance from the university which covers your tuition and residence costs in full, or if you are receiving a Conditional award and/or receiving a NSFAS full assistance loan, or external financial aid you will not need to pay the residence deposit.
+If you are receiving financial assistance from the university which covers your tuition and residence costs in full, or if you are receiving a Conditional award and/or receiving a NSFAS Bursary or external financial aid you will not need to pay the residence deposit.

 Yes.
-The Recruitment Bursary and Financial Assistance Loans are given on condition of continued good academic performance.
+The Recruitment Bursary and Financial Assistance Bursaries/ Loans are given on condition of continued good academic performance.
 Your letter offering the financial assistance will contain the terms and conditions you will have to meet to retain the financial aid in subsequent year.
-The Bursary Officer will also explain this in their meeting with you when you come to sign the contract

-14. Do I need to reapply each year for the financial assistance?
+13. Do I need to reapply for the financial assistance every year?

-17. Can I use my Financial Assistance Loan to pay for text books etc.?
+15. Can I use my Financial Assistance to pay for text books etc.?

 If you have provincial or national colours for a sports code, there might be a specialised sports bursary that you could apply for.
 You will need to email your details to email@example.com to enquire about the bursaries.